 Importance of Parked Car…

-- all individuals present on site must have access to a parked car at the venue, because indoor facilities will not be accessible to teams, spectators, or staff.
+- all individuals present on site must have access to a parked car at the venue, because indoor facilities will not be accessible to teams, parents, or staff.
 Therefore, all individuals will be asked to seek shelter in their cars in the event of a lightning delay, rain, or other temporary postponement.
 Please note where you parked in order to quickly access your vehicle.

 What Not to Bring…